itsbics/fulldrupal/modules/README.txt

-Modules extend your site functionality beyond Drupal core.
+Modules extend your site functionality beyond Drupal core.Test

 WHAT TO PLACE IN THIS DIRECTORY?
 --------------------------------